gnilrets/envcrypt/README.md

 access to the database or file, I'm screwed if I store the password as plaintext or use some simple obfuscation.
 Envcrypt allows me to store an encrypted version of the password and decrypt it only when needed.
-The trick is to access the decryption key from an environment variable.
+The trick is to store the decryption key in an environment variable.
 These can be set from the command line before launching the automated process, in a locked down .bashrc file, or as Heroku config variables.

 Of course, if an attacker was able to get a hold of *both* the password and the decryption keys, you're screwed, but security is all about making